-Updated March 2020 with new links and job opportunties
+Updated May 2022 with new links and job opportunities

-Although some families find it most convenient in the coaching lifestyle to be a one income household, many wives seek work out of necessity.
-Coaches at most levels aren’t paid well and as costs of living rise, some wives work just to afford health insurance.
+Although some families find it most convenient in the coaching lifestyle to remain a one-income household, many wives work out of necessity.
+Coaches at most levels aren’t paid well, and as costs of living rise, some wives work just to afford health insurance.

 Still, I know several coaches’ wives who work because they choose to.
-They love having the extra income, but more so, their job is the place they aren’t “Mrs. Coach”, and they thrive by having something of their own.
+They love having the extra income, but more so, their job is the place they aren’t “Mrs. Coach,” and they thrive because they have something they call their own.

-Regardless, the challenge still remains.
+The challenge the find the best job remains.
 What jobs are easiest for women who move every 18-24 months on average to obtain?
 When you answer the application question “Why did you leave your previous job?” with “a move for husband’s job” five times over, are you going to be marketable?
 Almost two decades in the coaching business has revealed the answer to that question is sometimes yes, and sometimes no.

-Here’s my list of top jobs for coaches’ wives:
+Here’s my list of best jobs for career transitions for coaches’ wives:

 The positives are numerous once you have built your business.
 First, you should have some of the flexibility that you seek.
 There are tax benefits to owning a business, and you can work from almost anywhere, so you shouldn’t have to start over with every move.
 This is especially true if you utilize social media and online sales options.

-If you love crafting or are a creative person this might be your thing.
-Having time to craft that earns you money can’t be a bad thing right?
-The sales may not always be steady so this might only be an option for those looking for something that provides some spending money.
+If you love crafting or are a creative person, Etsy might be your thing.
+Having time to craft that earns you money can’t be a bad thing.
+However, the sales may not always be steady, so this might only be an option for those looking for something that provides some spending money.
 On the positive side, you can take this business with you anywhere and work the hours you prefer.

 The job that I added to my resume in September of 2016 is the one I always suggest first.
-My role as a virtual assistant is unique, even for the VA world, but my company paired me with someone who would utilize my experiences and strengths in our partnership.
-For example, one aspect of my job is to write blog posts.
+My role as a virtual assistant was unique, even for the VA world, but my company paired me with someone who would utilize my experiences and strengths in our partnership.
+For example, one aspect of my job was to write blog posts.

-Although many people work independently as VA’s, I chose to go with a company because of the additional benefits provided.
+Although many people work independently as VA’s, I chose to go with a company because of the additional benefits.
 Ongoing training, salary collection, and client placement allow me to focus on being the best VA without any other concerns.